minyez/minyez.github.io/_posts/2024-06-13-fhiaims-generate-full-self-energy-matrix/2024-06-13-fhiaims-generate-full-self-energy-matrix.md

 The matrices generated above are $\Sigma_{nn'}$ ,
 i. e. matrices in Kohn-Sham orbital or molecular orbital representation.
-Since the eigenvectors can depend on the choice of solver up to a phase factor (or a unitary transformation for degenerate states), its elements can be different when FHI-aims runs with different setup.
+Since the eigenvectors can depend on the choice of solver up to a phase factor (or a unitary similarity transformation for degenerate states), its elements can be different when FHI-aims runs with different setup.
 A better choice for comparison is the matrices in atomic orbital basis $\Sigma_{ij}$.
 The two representations are connected by the Kohn-Sham eigenvectors